Basic Settings Descriptions for Radio Programming

 • Rx CTCSS: This column has two uses depending on how Tone Mode is set and the radio's manufacturer and age.

-• In most Icom radios, this is the value sent to the repeater AND used by the radio when Tone Mode is set to TSql.
+• In most Icom radios, this is the only value used for TSQL.
+This value is sent to the repeater AND used by the radio to block incoming signals and noise. > In these radios, the CTCSS column is not active when setting TSql.

-14. DCS Polarity: DCS Polarity is another part of the DCS code.
+9) DCS Polarity - DCS Polarity is another part of the DCS code.
 In addition to the number (e.g. 023 or 255), each DCS code has a polarity.
 I won't go too much into the theory here, but there are two different options for polarity: Normal (sometimes referred to as +) and Reverse (sometimes referred to as inverse or -).
 An example normal DCS code might be listed as 432 or +432, and the corresponding inverted code might be listed as -432.
 If a repeater is listed as requiring a DCS code but no polarity is specified, it's generally safe to assume normal polarity.
 Polarity must match between radios just as the DCS value must match for everything to work together.
 Options include:

 • Both N: Both transmit and receive DCS are set to Normal polarity.